 Money Versus Goals.

-In other words, for me, there are no better or worse ways of getting the money. (as long as it is legal and ethical, of course).
+In other words, for me, there are no better or worse ways of getting money. (as long as it is legal and ethical, of course).
 There are only better or worse goals.
-For instance, I find a goal of buying a Lambo or spending the money on expensive gadgets not cool, to say the least.
+For instance, I find the goal of buying a Lambo or spending the money on expensive gadgets not cool, to say the least.
 I believe in the value of modest, simple life.

 Interestingly, my Dad represents the exact opposite attitude.
 For him, a proper sweat is the only right way of getting wealthy – other than that it’s just asking for trouble.
 However, in his view, we shouldn’t judge people for the way they choose to spend their money.
 They could buy whatever they want, including a car for $10 million or a butt surgery for $100,000 (or, however expensive that is).
 A beautiful life is just totally up to them.

 To sum up, to my Dad, it doesn’t matter what your goal is as long as you properly sweat to get what you want.
 To me on the contrary, it doesn’t matter what you do to raise funds for your goal, as long as your goal is noble enough.
-Last year I worked on my goals, actually.
+Last year I worked on my goals.
 In the future, I would like to buy or build a facility where people would build projects and careers together.
 Whether the money comes from my company or trading Catecoin, I don’t care.

 * * *